ly6ustc/Atlas-guided-parcellation/README.md

 # Atlas-guided-parcellation(AGP)
 A functionally-homogenous individual parcellation based on prior atlas

-Using AGP for individualizes cortical parcellation, see [Atlas-guided parcellation: Individualized functionally-homogenous parcellation in cerebral cortex](https://www.sciencedirect.com/science/article/pii/S0010482522007867) for more details.
+Using AGP for individualized cortical parcellation, see [Atlas-guided parcellation: Individualized functionally-homogenous parcellation in cerebral cortex](https://www.sciencedirect.com/science/article/pii/S0010482522007867) for more details.

 # Introduction

-Using Deep Embedded Connectivity-Based Parcellation for striatal subdivisions

-In FCP50Subjects dir, showing parcellations with 3, 6, 7 and 8 parcel numbers.
-These results are obtained by DECBP framwork and FCP datasets, resampled to 2mm resolution as well.

-In XW50Subjects dir, similar results are obtained by DECBP framwork and XW datasets(including 23 PD subjects and 27 HC controls).
+Using AGP for individualized cortical parcellation

+In ./Atlas dir, showes classical 7 atlases to guided the individual parcellations, you can add the new prior atlases here, by yourself.

+In ./code dir, includes the AGP codes and its dependency package.

+In ./sample dir, provide a examplar of HCP including the rs-fMRI images(functional connectivity) and parcellation results.

 # How to run
 python DECBP.py